Targeting of law firms and lawyers under the second Trump administration: Executive Order 14288 on pro bono for law enforcement

 On April 28, 2025, Trump issued Executive Order 14288 titled "Strengthening and Unleashing America's Law Enforcement to Pursue Criminals and Protect Innocent Citizens" that ordered the Attorney General to "create a mechanism" to provide resources to "law enforcement officers" that "unjustly" incurred legal expenses in the performance of their duties and that this "mechanism" includes the use of pro bono assistance from lawyers.

 Of the nine firms that struck deals with the Trump administration for up to $940 million, eight of the agreements discuss providing pro bono services to "law enforcement."
 As a result, some have asserted that Trump intends to use those firms that he settled with to provide the pro bono services to law enforcement under a term of their deal.
 One "big lawyer partner" stated on Bluesky in response to the announcement: "Bet the Skadden associates are jazzed to learn they will be representing the DEFENSE side of Sec.
 1983 cases pro bono."
-Marc Elias, who was specifically mentioned in a different executive order, posted on social media: "Hey Paul Weiss associates — meet your new pro bono clients.
+Marc Elias, who was specifically mentioned in a different EO, posted on social media: "Hey Paul Weiss associates — meet your new pro bono clients.
 It's ok, the Skadden associates are getting the coal companies."

 Attempt to win positions in the District of Columbia Bar

 The District of Columbia Bar (DCB), which has over 120,000 members, has the power to decide who gets to be barred to practice within the District of Columbia as a lawyer and also oversees disciplinary actions including disbarring attorneys due to misconduct.
 The Trump administration has been critical of bar associations' review of Trump officials' actions and disbarment proceedings in the past.

 In its executive actions, Trump made threats of potential disciplinary actions against lawyers.
 Critics claimed that President Trump's actions "will have a chilling effect on those taking on litigation against the administration — encouraging the attorney general to refer attorneys for disciplinary action if it is determined they have filed 'frivolous, unreasonable, and vexatious litigation.
 The media noted that these threats also corresponded with people linked to the Trump administration running for the DCB, the organization that oversees disciplinary actions for lawyers barred in DC.
 Bradley Bondi, who is the brother of the Attorney General Pam Bondi, ran for president of the DCB, and Alicia Long, a deputy to Ed Martin who was Trump's interim US attorney for the District of Columbia, ran for treasurer of the DCB.
 The election for these positions runs from April to June 2025.

-On June 9, 2025, Bradley Bondi lost the DCB presidential election with less than 10% of the vote to employment attorney Diane Seltzer with a record turnout of more than 38,000 voters more than "five times as many voters in a typical election".
+On June 9, 2025, Bradley Bondi lost the DCB presidential election with less than 10% of the vote to employment attorney Diane Seltzer with a record turnout of more than 38,000 voters, more than "five times as many voters in a typical election".
 Alicia Long also lost, to Microsoft attorney Amanda Molina who won about 75% of the vote.